maxblum/hatchjs/README.md

 ## Dependencies

 Hatch.js requires Node 0.8+ and Redis 2.6+ to be installed.
+Bower is also required to install client-side dependencies.

+	npm install -g bower

 ## Installation

-Use Hatch.js as an npm:
+Use Hatch.js as an npm.
+Please see the examples for how to use Hatch.js in this way:

 	npm install hatchjs